ForBioPhylogenomics/tutorials/week1_day2_morning/README.md

 	close the file and save it with the same name
 	```

-2. For getting started, copy all data from the folder "_Day2Morning_" to your folder in the project area in SAGA<nr>
+2. For getting started, copy all data from the folder "_Day2Morning_" to your folder in the project area in SAGA.<nr>

 	```
 	cd /cluster/projects/nn9458k/phylogenomics/$YOURNAME